-Ann Lowe (1898?-1981) was a gifted fashion designer who created luxurious debutante ball gowns, wedding dresses, and other formal attire for the social elite.
+Ann Lowe (1898-1981) was a gifted fashion designer who created luxurious debutante ball gowns, wedding dresses, and other formal attire for the social elite.
 Though she was often underpaid and uncredited during her lifetime, likely because she was an African American, her wealthy clients appreciated her beautiful designs (frequently with floral motifs) and the extremely high quality of her couture work.

 Born in Alabama as the daughter and granddaughter of talented dressmakers, Lowe began sewing and designing as a young child.
 When her mother died in 1914, Lowe finished the four dresses her mother had been working on, including one for the first lady of Alabama, and thus established herself as a skilled dressmaker.

 In 1916 she encountered a Tampa socialite who admired her outfit and invited her to move to Florida as a live-in dressmaker.
 She attended S.T.
-Taylor Design School in New York City in 1917, where she was segregated from the other students due to her rarce but outshone them with the quality of her work.
+Taylor Design School in New York City in 1917, where she was segregated from the other students due to her race but outshone them with the quality of her work.
 After finishing the program, she returned to Tampa and opened the Annie Cone boutique, hiring and training several seamstresses to assist her.

 Lowe moved to New York City in 1928 and initially struggled, in part due to the start of the Great Depression in 1929.
-During this time she worked for other fashions houses, including Hattie Carnegie.
-By the early 1950s, though, she had opened Ann Lowe Inc. on Madison Avenue – the first African American to have a shop on the famous street – and she operated several stores in the city in succession over the next two decades.
+During this time she worked for other fashion houses, including Hattie Carnegie.
+By the early 1950s, though, she had opened Ann Lowe, Inc. on Madison Avenue – the first African American to have a shop on the famous street – and she operated several stores in the city in succession over the next two decades.
 Her gowns appeared in luxury stores like Neiman Marcus and were featured in Vogue and Vanity Fair.

 Book cover: Ann Lowe: American Couturier